Medically reviewed by Drugs.com. Last updated on Sep 1, 2021.

-Ciloxan® (ciprofloxacin hydrochloride ophthalmic ointment) is a synthetic, sterile, multiple dose, antimicrobial for topical use.
+Ciloxan® (ciprofloxacin ophthalmic ointment) 0.3% is a synthetic, sterile, multiple dose, antimicrobial for topical use.
 Ciprofloxacin is a fluoroquinolone antibacterial.
 It is available as the monohydrochloride monohydrate salt of 1-cyclopropyl-6-fluoro-1,4-dihydro-4-oxo-7-(1-piperazinyl)-3-quinolinecarboxylic acid.
 Ciprofloxacin is a faint to light yellow crystalline powder with a molecular weight of 385.82.
 Its empirical formula is C17H18FN3O3•HCl•H2O and its chemical structure is as follows:

 Ciprofloxacin differs from other quinolones in that it has a fluorine atom at the 6-position, a piperazine moiety at the 7-position, and a cyclopropyl ring at the 1-position.

-Absorption studies in humans with the ciprofloxacin ointment have not been conducted, however, based on studies with ciprofloxacin solution, 0.3%, mean maximal concentrations are expected to be less than 2.5 ng/mL.
+Systemic Absorption: Absorption studies in humans with the ciprofloxacin ointment have not been conducted, however, based on studies with ciprofloxacin solution, 0.3%, mean maximal concentrations are expected to be less than 2.5 ng/mL.

-Ciprofloxacin has in vitro activity against a wide range of gram-negative and gram-positive organisms.
+Microbiology: Ciprofloxacin has in vitro activity against a wide range of gram-negative and gram-positive organisms.
 The bactericidal action of ciprofloxacin results from interference with the enzyme DNA gyrase which is needed for the synthesis of bacterial DNA.

-Ciprofloxacin has been shown to be active against most strains of the following microorganisms both in vitro and in clinical infections (SEE INDICATIONS AND USAGE section).
+Ciprofloxacin has been shown to be active against most strains of the following microorganisms both in vitro and in clinical infections (see INDICATIONS AND USAGE section).

 Aerobic gram-positive microorganisms: